We are a way for the universe to know itself. ~ Carl Sagan (Cosmos, 1980)

 We can all agree that there is an order to the universe such that we can observe phenomena, measure them, create mathematical formulas to represent them, and then make predictions on these same phenomena in the future.
 Universal Intelligence is this order.

-Some people call Universal Intelligence God, others Allah, and even others the Mothership; some call it Universal Mind, and some simply call it The Universe.
+Some people call Universal Intelligence God, others Mithra, and even others the Mothership; some call it Universal Mind, and some simply call it The Universe.
 Some people reject that there is even any importance to this order at all.
 They liken it to some sort of random orderliness—structure without reason; purposeless patterns.
 Regardless of whether you equate universal order to randomness or godliness, there is no denying that a grand structural organization and operation of the entire system is in play.
 This is Universal Intelligence.

 Everything in existence owes itself to Universal Intelligence.
 As Carl Sagan taught, “We are made of star stuff.
 For the most part, atoms heavier than hydrogen were created in the interiors of stars and then expelled into space to be incorporated into later stars.
 The Sun is probably a third generation star.”